opral/monorepo/packages/core/src/lint/README.md

 # {% $frontmatter.title %}

-This package provides the functionality to automatically check `Resources` for potential errors and other insights.
+This module provides the functionality to automatically check `Resources` for potential errors and other insights.

 Use cases could be: